harsinirs/Concomitant_LLT_AC_systematic_review_and_meta_analysis/README.md

 # LLT_AC_repo
-Repository for the code and data of the systematic review and meta analysis on concomitant lipid lowering and anticoagulant therapy for venous thromboembolism.
+Repository for the code and data of the systematic review and Bayesian meta analysis on concomitant lipid lowering and anticoagulant therapy for venous thromboembolism.